nobuto-m/cinder-ibm-storwize-svc/src/README.md

-IBMStorwizeSVC Storage Backend for Cinder
+IBM Storwize SVC Storage Backend for Cinder
 -------------------------------

 Overview
 ========

-This charm provides a IBMStorwizeSVC storage backend for use with the Cinder charm.
+This charm provides a IBM Storwize SVC storage backend for use with the Cinder charm.

 To use:

     juju deploy cinder
-    juju deploy cinder-ibmstorwizesvc
+    juju deploy cinder-ibm-storwize-svc
-    juju add-relation cinder-ibmstorwizesvc cinder
+    juju add-relation cinder-ibm-storwize-svc cinder

 Configuration
 =============